horovod/horovod/README.md

 # Why not traditional Distributed TensorFlow?

-The primary motivation for this project is to make it easy to take single GPU TensorFlow program and successfully train it on many GPUs faster.
+The primary motivation for this project is to make it easy to take a single GPU TensorFlow program and successfully train it on many GPUs faster.
 This has two aspects:

-1. How much modifications does one have to make to program to make it distributed, and how easy is it to run it.
+1. How much modifications does one have to make to a program to make it distributed, and how easy is it to run it.
 2. How much faster would it run in distributed mode?

-Internally at Uber we found that it's much easier for people to understand MPI model that requires minimal changes to source code than to understand how to set up regular Distributed TensorFlow.
+Internally at Uber we found that it's much easier for people to understand an MPI model that requires minimal changes to source code than to understand how to set up regular Distributed TensorFlow.

-To give some perspective on that, [this commit](https://github.com/alsrgv/benchmarks/commit/86bf2f9269dbefb4e57a8b66ed260c8fab84d6c7) into our fork of TF Benchmarks shows how much code can be removed if one doesn't need to worry about towers and manually averaging gradients across them, `tf.Server()`, `tf.ClusterSpec()`, `tf.train.SyncReplicasOptimizer()`, `tf.train.replicas_device_setter()` and etc. If none of this things makes sense to you - don't worry, you don't have to learn them if you use Horovod.
+To give some perspective on that, [this commit](https://github.com/alsrgv/benchmarks/commit/86bf2f9269dbefb4e57a8b66ed260c8fab84d6c7) into our fork of TF Benchmarks shows how much code can be removed if one doesn't need to worry about towers and manually averaging gradients across them, `tf.Server()`, `tf.ClusterSpec()`, `tf.train.SyncReplicasOptimizer()`, `tf.train.replicas_device_setter()` and so on.
+If none of these things makes sense to you - don't worry, you don't have to learn them if you use Horovod.

-While installing MPI itself may seem like an extra hassle, it only needs to be done once and by one group of people, while everyone else in the company who are building the models can enjoy simplicity of training them at scale.
+While installing MPI itself may seem like an extra hassle, it only needs to be done once and by one group of people, while everyone else in the company who builds the models can enjoy simplicity of training them at scale.

 We also found performance of MPI and NCCL 2 to be very good for the task of averaging gradients.
 While we're working on large scale benchmark, we can share the numbers that we got on 16 GPUs: